 George was single, never married in fact, and childless.
 His parents died years before him and he didn’t have siblings or close relatives.
 He’d been on disability for many years and he’d lost touch with several of the friends he’d once had.
 When the author of the article interviewed the few people he did maintain relationships with they said that they felt like they never really got to know George.
 When he died, there wasn’t much of a ripple.

 The article detailed the process that the city goes through when a person dies and there isn’t someone to look after his or her affairs.
 As I read about George’s life and looked at the photographs of his family and friends, I wondered, “Will this be me?”

 I’m single, never married, childless, and I live alone.
 Though I have siblings, many friends and both of my parents are still alive, there is a persistent singleness I’ve settled into as I’ve gotten older.

 Although George’s tolerance for being alone must have been high, at one point in his life he wanted companionship.
 He had been very much in love when he was 25 with a woman named Eleanore.
-They were going to get married but Eleanore’s mother, fearing that the marriage would end in divorce, wanted George to sign a pre-nuptial agreement.
+They were going to get married but Eleanore’s mother, fearing that the marriage would end in divorce, wanted George to sign a prenuptial agreement.
 He broke off the engagement and never married.
 After he died, investigators went through his things to help them identify the body and they found a card sent by Eleanore.
 She closed the note with “Love always, Eleanore (Puffy).”
-Years of love never requited.
+Years of unrequited love.

 There’s a quote by Aristotle that goes, “We are what we repeatedly do.”
-At what point does seemingly small choices become one big life decision?
-Did George Bell decide one day to be alone for the rest of his life or did he, each day, choose not to see that friend, reach out to another, go after Eleanore?
+At what point do seemingly small choices become one big life decision?
+Did George Bell decide one day to be alone for the rest of his life or did he, each day, choose not to see that friend, reach out to another person, or go after Eleanore?